mercadopago/devsite-docs/guides/plugins/woocommerce/goto-production.en.md

 The first step to activate production mode in your store is to **enable the SSL certificate** on your domain.
 This certificate is used to increase the security of the data shared by your store, in other words, your customers' personal information.

 Many hosting services offer, along with the domain, the SSL certificate.
-If your domain does not have this certificate, we recommend looking for a company that can help you with the purchase and installation.
+If your domain does not have this certificate, we recommend looking for a company that helps you with purchase and installation.

 For more information, check our documentation [Requirements for the production environment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/goto-production).